Frequently Asked Questions

 If I disagree with my Band, Effective Date or Bedroom Need what can I do?

 If you have had a significant change in your circumstances and think that your assessment for the policy is wrong, please write to us at Southend-on-Sea Borough Council, Housing Needs Section, Community Housing, Civic Centre, Victoria Avenue, Southend-on-Sea, Essex, SS2 6ER and enclose any relevant supporting documentation.
 We will assess the new information and write to you with the outcome.

 I'm having dificulty applying for social housing online, what alternatives are there?

-If you are having difficulty completing your application online, you can seek assistance by using either of the walk-in services below:
+If you are having difficulty completing your application online, you can seek assistance by using either calling Peabody, or the walk-in service below:

 Peabody - You can book an appointment with them on 01702 445870, they are open Monday to Friday, 9:00 - 17:00